jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 If a student requests more time, consult with the Cohort Assistant to arrange for it.
 If there is no Cohort Assistant you should reach out on Slack to the Senior Instructional Manager to receive permission to give extra time.

 If a student is having machine issues that cannot be repaired quickly, regart how much time passes and return that time to the in the Assessment.
-Also, let them know sooner than later that the time will be returned to them to avoid student panick.
+Also, let them know sooner than later that the time will be returned to them to avoid student panic.

 [instructor-guide]: https://docs.google.com/document/d/155tlfvARPjUxMY5ay9GZcr0soJ6R1RSdORh6tMIQbdQ/edit
 [modular-curriculum]: https://github.com/appacademy/Modular-Curriculum/tree/staging/content